affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
 If you experience issues with this project please try the original at: https://github.com/francoisruty/fruty_react-admin
 In fact, there is currently an issue with the docker-compose.yml file for this particular fork so it won't build.
 I plan to fix this soon.
 I have also uploaded a docker-compose.json file.
 This is where we will experiment with auto-building.
 You can use either YAML or JSON files with docker.

 I have tried to automate the building of the docker containers by adding .sh scripts and hooks to the docker-compose.yml file.
+Until this is fixed (and I will update the readme) when it is please refer to fruty's setup instructions and docker-compose file.

 Next I will try to add a json field to postgres and allow the contents to be edited.
 This will be a menu for a real-life burger restaurant.

 This project uses [ra-data-simple-rest](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-simple-rest) for the data privider.
 That wasn't obvious to me at first.
 You will find the source code in the readme is very similar to the code used here.

+We are going to add supabase as a data-provider too.
+That is on the future development roadmap.

 The back-end uses [Express](https://github.com/auth0/express), [Express-jwt](https://github.com/auth0/express-jwt) and [express-jwt-authz](https://github.com/auth0/express-jwt-authz)